What is the Family Mediation Voucher scheme and who can apply?

 - Online divorce coaching

 - Divorce divorce-diagnostic with negotiation support and a written consent order (legally binding order)

 - amicable write-up service (for people who have reached agreement and want to make it legally binding)

-amicable's coaches are experts in helping couples.
+amicable's Divorce Specialists are experts in helping couples.
 Our approach to divorce and separation allows you to stay in control of the process and make decisions that are right for your family rather than creating two separate, warring sides or have a judge make decisions for you.

-You’ll have support and guidance from one coach, and you'll hear the same advice about how to navigate your divorce from them.
+You’ll have support and guidance from one Specialist, and you'll hear the same advice about how to navigate your divorce from them.
 So no confusing contradictory information from different sources.

-It can be hard to work together when emotions are running high, but with amicable’s coaches on hand, we will help manage the emotional journey and create a safe space so you can work things out as parents and learn new ways of communicating now that your relationship has changed.
+It can be hard to work together when emotions are running high, but with amicable’s Specialist on hand, we will help manage the emotional journey and create a safe space so you can work things out as parents and learn new ways of communicating now that your relationship has changed.

 On a practical note, all amicable’s divorce-diagnostic are fixed price and include VAT so you’ll know what you’re paying before you start.
 You can find out more about amicable’s divorce-diagnostic here and find out more about the government’s Family Mediation Voucher Scheme here.